RX-105XIG/oil_and_gas_production_analysis/README.md

     (SELECT SUM(oil_bbl) FROM reeves_leases) * 100 AS pct_from_top_decile;
 ```

-# 2. The top single lease significantly outproduces the rest of the field
+# 2. The top single lease significantly outproduces the rest of the field:
 REV GF STATE T7 50 was the top producing lease with 4,440,186 barrels of oil over the period, which is roughly 19.88x the average of 223,343 barrels among producing leases (leases with nonzero oil production).
 ```sql
 SELECT lease_name, lease_no, oil_bbl